| |

 That targeted approach allocates limited resources efficiently, reducing downtime and accelerating service restoration.

 Virima’s ViVID™ Service Mapping overlays ITSM records on business service maps.
-IT teams see a discovery-sourced view of previous changes, open incidents, and known vulnerabilities in their environment, removing guesswork from triage and routing.
+IT teams see a discovery-driven view of previous changes, open incidents, and known vulnerabilities in their environment, removing guesswork from triage and routing.
+For more on maintaining accurate service maps as environments evolve, see our best-practices guide.

 Efficient Incident Escalation and Collaboration

 When a severe incident occurs, effective communication and collaboration among IT teams are critical.
-With business service mapping, incident managers can identify the relevant stakeholders and subject matter experts needed for a swift resolution.
+With service maps in place, incident managers can identify the relevant stakeholders and subject matter experts needed for a swift resolution.

 Incident tickets can be routed to the correct teams, and escalation becomes direct rather than iterative.
 Connecting service maps to ITSM workflows closes the gap between identifying an incident and reaching the team who owns the affected service.
 That shorter escalation path accelerates resolution and improves end-user satisfaction.

-Business service mapping supports root cause analysis by providing dynamic dependency views of the IT environment.
+Business service mapping supports root cause analysis in IT incident management by providing dynamic dependency views of the IT environment.
 IT teams can trace an issue to its origin within the IT infrastructure and examine its impact on associated business services.

 When teams can see exactly what changed and what depended on the affected component, implementing preventive measures becomes a disciplined process rather than a post-incident estimate.
 Virima’s CMDB maintains CI relationships and change history, giving problem records the evidence base they need.